MedMassous/password-strength-checker/README.md

-I'll help you create a cleaner, more natural GitHub student profile README for your password checker project.
-Here's a simplified version that feels authentic: markdown# Password Strength Checker
+markdown# Password Strength Checker

 A lightweight Python tool that checks how strong your passwords are.
 Built to learn about security basics and pattern matching.